mwales/WildcatCSClub/README.md

 * [UCF High School Programming Tournament](https://hspt.ucfprogrammingteam.org/index.php/hspt/this-year-s-tournament)

-# Sponsors and Support From
+# Sponsors and Support

+Generous support was given to the club from the following organizations.
+The kids didn't have to pay for anything out of pocket.
+Sponsors provided loaner laptops, T-shirts for competitions, and [Binary Ninja](https://binary.ninja) discounts and licenses, along with their time.

 [![Florida Tech](sponsors/fit.png)](https://www.fit.edu/)